bigfreak/ffl-app/README.md

 This application is designed to optimize the user interface of the ffl-bergheim website for Android phones.

-> implementation by Daniel Bongartz and Roberth Mathes
+> implementation by Daniel Bongartz and Robert Mathes